- About Hevo

 Incremental Data: Once the legacy data is available in the Destination, subsequent runs of the Pipeline sync the objects between the Source and Destination only on an incremental basis.

 Note: From Release 1.86, Hevo ingests only new and updated data for Full Load objects to optimize the quota consumption.
+This feature is currently available on request only.
+You need to contact Hevo Support to enable it for your team.

 Handling of deletes